 Manage Roles in Discord.

-Now you know how to add or delete Roles in Discord.
+Now you know how to add or delete Roles on Discord.
 So, you can easily manage Roles.
 You can select any role and modify the permission of the Role.
-With “@everyone”, Admin and Moderator role you can run the server easily.
+With “@everyone”, Admin, and Moderator roles you can run the server easily.
 If you want to know, which permission you have to give to a moderator.
 You can comment, I will add more details.
-Though, by reading permission explanation you can understand easily.
-If you’re facing any issue in setting Roles, feel free to comment.
+Though, by reading the permission explanation you can understand easily.
+If you’re facing any issues in setting Roles, feel free to comment.